Hidden universality in the merger rate distribution in the primordial black hole scenario: Introduction

 Recently, a collaboration including three of the authors, \citet{Sasaki:2016jop} pointed out that the GW event GW150914 could be merger events of two primordial black holes (PBHs) based on earlier studies \citep{Nakamura:1997sm,Ioka:1998nz}.
-In \citet{Nakamura:1997sm} and \citet{Ioka:1998nz}, the formation mechanism of the PBH binaries was proposed and a connection between the PBH binaries and the gravitational wave events from the merger of binary PBHs was given\footnote{ There are two other papers in which potential detection of PBHs by LIGO was claimed \citep{Bird:2016dcv, Clesse:2016vqa}.
+In \citet{Nakamura:1997sm} and \citet{Ioka:1998nz}, the formation mechanism of the PBH binaries was proposed and a connection between the PBH binaries and the gravitational wave events from the merger of binary PBHs was given\footnote{ There are other papers in which potential detection of PBHs by LIGO was claimed \citep{Bird:2016dcv, Clesse:2016vqa, Kashlinsky:2016sdv}.
 The binary formation path is different from that in \citet{Sasaki:2016jop}.}.
 PBHs stand for BHs that formed in the very early Universe much before the epoch of the matter radiation equality \citep{Carr:1974nx}.
-For instance, in the well-studied scenario, PBHs form from high $\sigma$ peaks of the primordial density inhomogeneities.
-In this case, the PBH mass is given by the total energy contained in the Hubble horizon at the formation time, \be M_{\rm BH} =\gamma \frac{4\pi}{3}\rho H^{-3}\approx 30~M_\odot ~\left( \frac{\gamma}{0.2} \right) {\left( \frac{T}{30~{\rm MeV}} \right)}^{-2}, \ee where $T$ is the temperature of radiation and $\gamma={\cal O}(1)$ depends on the details of the BH formation.
+For instance, in the well-studied scenario, PBHs form from rare high peaks of the primordial density inhomogeneities whose amplitudes are much larger than the standard deviation.
+In this case, the PBH mass is given by the total energy contained in the Hubble horizon at the formation time, \be m_{\rm BH} =\gamma \frac{4\pi}{3}\rho H^{-3}\approx 30~\Msun ~\left( \frac{\gamma}{0.2} \right) {\left( \frac{T}{30~{\rm MeV}} \right)}^{-2}, \ee where $T$ is the temperature of radiation and $\gamma={\cal O}(1)$ depends on the details of the BH formation.
 Analytic estimates give $\gamma=3^{-3/2} \approx 0.2$ \citep{Carr:1975qj}.
 Other mechanisms of the PBH production are summarized by \citet{Carr:2005zd}.
 After having formed in the very early Universe, PBHs stay on the expansion flow of the Universe.
 Even when PBHs are randomly distributed in space without being clustered, there is a small but non-vanishing probability that two neighboring PBHs happen to be much closer than the mean distance.
 Such PBHs, being initially on the cosmic expansion flow, eventually start to come closer influenced by their mutual gravity when the cosmic expansion rate becomes too low to separate them apart.
 As was shown by \citet{Nakamura:1997sm}, a direct collision is avoided by the tidal effect of other PBHs in their vicinity, which leads to the formation of a PBH binary with a large eccentricity.
+Further \citet{Ali-Haimoud:2017rtz} have recently shown that the tidal field of halos and interactions with other PBHs, as well as dynamical friction by unbound dark matter particles, do not affect PBH binaries significantly.
 Highly eccentric PBH binaries radiate GWs efficiently and a fraction of them can merge within 14 billion years.